zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 15 minutes

 Since creating mobile apps is a long development cycle, Contoso is interested in using PowerApps to create mobile applications to add functionality not currently offered by their app rapidly.
 In this scenario, they want to be able to edit the Policy lookup values (Silver, Gold, Platinum, etc.), which they are unable to do in the current app.
-In this task, you will get them up and running with a new app created in PowerApps, which connects to the `ContosoInsurance` database and performs basic CRUD (Create, Read, Update, and Delete) operations against the Policies table.
+In this task, you get them up and running with a new app created in PowerApps, which connects to the `ContosoInsurance` database and performs basic CRUD (Create, Read, Update, and Delete) operations against the Policies table.

 ### Task 1: Sign up for a PowerApps account